Date of Degree

 Copyright 2012 Yang Wang

 Wang, Yang.
-"Passive and muscle-based predictive computer models of seated and supine humans in whole-body vibration." dissertation, University of Iowa, 2012.
+"Passive and muscle-based predictive computer models of seated and supine humans in whole-body vibration."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.